sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 #### Step 5.1 Creating the skillset with the OCR image skillset

-Use the same skillset definition from Lab 1,  add in the [OCR image analysis skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-ocr) you read about in Step 3.
-We suggest you add them at the end of the JSON of the body syntax definition.
+Use the same skillset definition from Lab 1,  add in the [OCR image analysis skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-ocr) to your skillset.
+The objectives are:

+1. Save the text extracted from OCR into the index
+1. Submit the text extracted from OCR to language detection, key phrases and entity detection.

 #### Step 5.2 - Recreating the index and indexer